Skip to content

 Property Value

-Kernel role Kernel defines the ABC; kernel does NOT consume it
+Kernel role Kernel defines the ABC — services consume

 Interface session_factory + read_session_factory (SQLAlchemy ORM)